sarahchen6/112-Term-Project/README.md

 # 112-TP

 Hello and welcome to Ho Ho Home: the Santa Maze Game!

-This project was made by Sarah Chen.
+This project was created by Sarah Chen for her CMU 15-112 Fall 2020 Term Project.

 Game Description

 Players will begin by being given the Christmas-themed background story and instructions.
 From there, players will choose a sled based on what features of the game they want to play with and then enter the sled’s respective mode.
 Though each mode has different features (e.g. compromised visibility or a pathfinding Grinch), the ultimate goal for each is still the same - solve the maze as quickly and accurately as possible.
 Players lose 10 presents every minute it takes them to solve the maze, and the final screen will display how many presents out of 100 they were able to deliver.
 A "telephone line" can be called where the solution path is revealed through a series of dots.

 How to run
 1) Make sure PIL/Pillow is installed.
 Refer to the following link if not: